Value-added tax (VAT)

 - Art objects, collages, and antiques.

 - Tires, as specified in the table of Annex I of the Excise Duties Code.

-Producers are required to assess the excise duties when goods are made available to purchasers/clients and should be submitted in duplicate and electronically, until the last day of each month.
+Producers are required to assess the excise duties when products are made available to buyers/customers and must submit electronically by the last working day of each month.

 The Excise Duties Code also provides for some exemptions, including:

 - Goods intended for education;